 Like Grafana and cAdvisor, you can use a DaemonSet configuration to deploy it.
 Or you can use the Jaeger Operator.

 The ELK Stack is an open-source monitoring tool for logging Kubernetes.
 The acronym stands for Elasticsearch, Logstash, and Kibana, which form the basis of a small logging pipeline.
-But the stack usually includes Beats for data collection and Kafka for buffering when dealing with massive amounts of data.
+However, the stack usually includes Beats for data collection and Kafka for buffering when dealing with massive amounts of data.

 The stack combines Elasticsearch’s scalability, Logstash’s log aggregation and analysis capabilities, and Kibana’s rich analysis capabilities.